jahan-addison/credence/README.md

 ### B Compiler to z80 in C++

-* The frontend (Lexer, Parser) and first-pass is built with an [easy-to-use LALR(1) grammar and parser generator in python](https://github.com/jahan-addison/xion/tree/master), that interfaces with C++ via libpython or json via `simdjson`
+* The frontend (Lexer, Parser) and first-pass is built with an [easy-to-use LALR(1) grammar and parser generator in python](https://github.com/jahan-addison/xion/tree/master), that interfaces with C++ via libpython or json via `nlohmann`
 * The backend will focus on modern work in SSA, Sea of Nodes, and compiler optimizations through IR breakthroughs in LLVM, gcc, V8, and related toolchains